VIDEOS

 Investigative Journalist | Director | Producer

-Breaking Frontiers From Ciudad Bolívar
+Breaking Frontiers from Ciudad Bolívar

 Investigative Journalist | Director | Producer